24kimel/assembler/README.md

 this project got a perfect score

-to know about the algorithm behind it, read the project instructions
+to know about the algorithm behind it, read assember_instructions.pdf